 24. Babysit in your community

-Babysitting is a side hustle we've all considered before, if not done.
-It's a great way to make pocket money while spending time with kids.
-It's also relatively easy, as long as the kids behave and you know how to make a basic snack.
+Babysitting is a side hustle we’ve all considered before, if not done.
+It’s a great way to make pocket money while spending time with kids.
+It’s also relatively easy, as long as the kids behave and you can make a basic snack.

 Although you may have better luck advertising yourself in your community of friends and family, some apps exist to connect parents and sitters.
 It’s hard to believe some parents would trust a stranger with their children, especially when these apps don’t screen the sitters to the bone.